syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/Data-Binding.md

 ---
 layout: post
-title: Data-Binding | WindowsForms | Syncfusion
+title: Data Binding in Windows Forms MultiColumn TreeView control | Syncfusion
-description: data binding
+description: Learn about Data Binding support in Syncfusion Windows Forms MultiSelectionComboBox control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Data Binding
+# Data Binding in Windows Forms MultiSelectionComboBox

 MultiSelectionComboBox control can be bound with external data source.
 Objects that can acts as Datasource to MultiSelectionComboBox are